rolwaker/RsExpr/README.md

 # RsExpr

-simple expression evaluator written in Rust.
+A simple expression evaluator written in Rust.

 ## Usage

 - if ran with a single argument that doesn't start with a digit, it is taken as a path to a file that should be evaluated one line at a time.
 - if ran with no arguments, it will read lines from stdin and evaluate those